thoughtspot/thoughtspot.github.io/_admin/loading/sharding.md

 When sharding both a fact table and its dimension table(s), (known as co-sharding) keep in mind the guidance for creating a shard key.
-Only shard dimension tables if the dimension table has more than 20 million rows, and the join between the fact and dimension tables uses the same columns.
+Only shard dimension tables if the dimension table has more than 40 million rows, and the join between the fact and dimension tables uses the same columns.
 Specifically, the tables must:

 -   be related by a primary key and foreign key
 -   be sharded on the same primary key/foreign key
--   have the same number of regions (or shards)
+-   have the same number of shards

 If these requirements are met, ThoughtSpot automatically co-shards the tables for you.
 Co-sharded tables are always joined on the shard key.
 Data skew can